allisonkarlitskaya/boxi/README.md

 This is a thought-experiment app based around the idea of having a terminal emulator running in a separate container from the session inside of it, with the kernel as the only intermediary.

-This is accomplished by means of file descriptor passing of the pseudoterminal device from a small "agent" program running on the other side of a container boundary.
+This is accomplished by means of file descriptor passing of the pseudo-terminal device from a small "agent" program running on the other side of a container boundary.
 The agent is started using the usual container tools (`flatpak-spawn`, `toolbox`, `podman`), but creating a session is done purely via sockets.

 Boxi can be installed via `pip`: